bandarumanju/RewardsProgram/README.md

-1. Check out the project from
+1. Check out the project
 2. Open the project in IntelliJ(preferred)
 3. Enable Gradle Auto-import and select Java 1.8 as SDK
 4. Once Gradle import in done open database window and select H2